10 Blog

 Outlook: Right-click My calendars, then Add calendarCreate blank calendar.
 Name it “Hetk Test.”

-You’ll sync between these test calendars first.
-Once you’re comfortable, you can switch to your real ones.
+Start by syncing between these test calendars.
+Once you’re comfortable, switch to your real ones.

 Connect your accounts